-Ke`ei, Kealakekua Bay - Big Island Professional Review and Guide
+Ke`ei, Kealakekua Bay - Big Island Professional Guide

 "At this huge, mile-wide bay deep below the mountain, the best waves are at the southern end, Ke`ei—mostly a left-hand reef break, with several peaks that join up on a good day into one 400-yard ride that really pumps and jacks up double overhead to produce a steep, fast-barreling wave.
 But there are also hair-raising rights into a deep pit, and a hard paddle back out for those who venture.